Dear Cardigan families,

 If you plan on joining the Cross Country Team and have rarely (or never) run for distance before please follow a gradual increase in activity in the footwear you plan on using for the season.
 Start with 5 minutes of running, then as tolerated, increase running times by 5 min increments to prevent too much stress on your body.

 Here are just a few examples of workouts you can do as you prepare to arrive at Cardigan.
 These are simple, effective and modifiable.
 You may choose to do something else but again be careful to increase intensity gradually.
 Playing hockey all summer may keep your cardiovascular system healthy but it will not help you prevent the pain and inflammation you may experience switching from skates to cleats without a break-in period.
 (The same warning goes for skiers in the winter transitioning to cleats from boots after March break!)
-Good luck, enjoy the rest of your summer and if you have any questions feel free to reach out to me at email@example.com.
+Good luck, enjoy your summer and if you have any questions feel free to reach out to me at email@example.com.

 All the best,